This article was based off an interview with Jonathan Clark, expert in IoT, one of the inventors of the PDF and CTO of ADK Group

 Something all of these applications have in common is invisible to most people - the codebase.
 Every one of these apps is built using React Native.

 We're a React Native app development company because it’s a standard that saves our customers time and money.
 But not at the expense of performance.
-It lets us deliver fast, engaging, and delightful experiences to our clients' users no matter what platform they're using.
+It lets us deliver fast, engaging, and delightful experiences to our partners' users no matter what platform they're using.

 This article will answer the following as it applies to mobile app development:

 But if you want the quick and dirty summary: The language used to build your mobile application has profound implications for how expensive and difficult it is to build and maintain.
-Based on decades of experience, we've found that React Native is the best option for our clients who want extensibility, performance, and affordability.
+Based on decades of experience, we've found that React Native is the best option for our partners who want extensibility, performance, and affordability.